unstoppables/Real-Self-Driving-Car/README.md

 How to solve the complexity problem of calculating distances over large set of points in a reasonable amount of time.
-Here we used the so called "Kd Tree algorithm" (k-dimensional tree) which is one solution to the Nearest neighbor search problem (NNS) which is the optimization problem of finding the point in a given set that is closest (or most similar) to a given point https://en.wikipedia.org/wiki/Nearest_neighbor_search
+Here we used the so called "Kd Tree algorithm" (k-dimensional tree), which is one solution to the Nearest neighbor search problem (NNS) which is the optimization problem of finding the point in a given set that is closest (or most similar) to a given point https://en.wikipedia.org/wiki/Nearest_neighbor_search

-note: this algorithm work for K dimension but we are using it for 2 here.
+Note: this algorithm work for K dimension, but we are using it for 2 here.
 This method implies to first build a tree of our set of points using recursivity, and then search in that tree the closest point to our target point.

 Complexity:
 Given a set S of points in a space M, the naive method has a running time of O(dN), where N is the cardinality of S and d is the dimensionality of M.The K-d Tree method is O(log n) complex.